Reduction in boar scent in meat products: alternative production processes

 REDBOAR was a collective research project (type VIS-CO) with the objective of finding a solution for processing pork with boar taint without a negative impact on the quality of the end product.

 The results were collected in a workflow for dividing and processing a (boar tainted) boar carcass.
 A SWOT analysis for three alternative strategies for slaughtering without anaesthetic was also drawn up.
 Meat producers and processors can use this to develop a specific strategy for choosing the best method as an alternative to slaughtering with anaesthetic as well as handling a (boar tainted) boar carcass.

-Flanders’ FOOD manages and coordinates the project.
-Two research groups from Ghent University and one research group from KU Leuven and ILVO are responsible for the execution.
+Flanders’ FOOD managed and coordinated the project.
+Two research groups from Ghent University and one research group from KU Leuven and ILVO were responsible for the execution.